-Capital infusion includes all forms of debt and investments from all sources (i.e., lines of credit, consumer debt products used specifically for the business, angel investors, owner's capital contributions, etc.).
+Capital infusion includes all forms of debt and investments from all sources (i.e., lines of credit, consumer debt products used specifically for the business, angel investors, grants, owner's capital contributions).
 Credit lines and other revolving debt facilities/instruments are to be recognized for the full amount of the line of credit when established and not to be based on individual drawdowns.
+Capital infusion measures and reporting should not contain sales increases or events such as private or government contracts awarded since these are distinguished separately on the SBA Form 641 and subsequently in EDMIS-NG or the SBA successor platform.